ossf/scorecard/README.md

 `openssf:scorecardcron.scorecard-v2`.
 The latest results are available in the BigQuery view `openssf:scorecardcron.scorecard-v2_latest`.

-You can query the data using [BigQuery Explorer](http://console.cloud.google.com/bigquery) by navigating to Add Data > Pin a Project > Enter Project Name > 'openssf'.
+You can query the data using [BigQuery Explorer](http://console.cloud.google.com/bigquery) by navigating to Add Data > Star a project by name > 'openssf'.
 For example, you may be interested in how a project's score has changed over time:

 ```sql